bruce-hill/tomo/docs/paths.md

 >> (./.*):glob()
 = [(./.hidden)]

-# Globs with no matches return an empty array:
+# Globs with no matches return an empty list:
 >> (./*.xxx):glob()
 = []
 ```